-Beloved children’s author Dr. Seuss made his first and only foray into feature films with The 5,000 Fingers of Dr. T., which he conceived, co-wrote and helped design.
+Beloved children’s author Dr Seuss (real name Theodore Geisel) made his first and only foray into feature films with The 5,000 Fingers of Dr T, which he conceived, co-wrote and helped design.
 Not surprisingly, the look and story were unlike anything audiences had seen before.

-Young Bart Collins doesn’t like his piano lessons any more than most kids, but in his dream world, he has a good reason.
+Young Bart Collins (Tommy Rettig) doesn’t like his piano lessons any more than most kids, but in his dream world, he has a good reason.

-His piano teacher, the maniacal Dr. Terwilliker, secretly runs a sort of death camp for young boys, forcing 500 of them to practice twenty-four hours a day, seven days a week at his giant piano with 480,000 keys – all part of his “Happy Fingers” method.
+His piano teacher, the maniacal Dr Terwilliker (Hans Conried), secretly runs a sort of death camp for young boys, forcing 500 of them to practice twenty-four hours a day, seven days a week at his giant piano with 480,000 keys – all part of his “Happy Fingers” method.

 The astonishing design of the film is, in itself, an achievement worthy of praise without consideration for the story.